Rinik/story-teller/README.md

 # How to start the game

-Simply type `python story-teller.py` or if you have installed Python2 you may have to start the game with `python3 story-teller.py`
+Simply type `python story-teller.py` or if you have also Python2 you may have to start the game with `python3 story-teller.py`

 # Tutorial